drocheam/optrace/docs/source/details/color.rst

 =================

 The standard RGB (sRGB) color space serves as the most common color space for digital media.
-Its color gamut is defined by a triangle, where any color within this triangle can be represented by a combination of its three primary colors: red, green, and blue, located at the triangle's vertices.
+Its color gamut is defined by a triangle in the CIE chromaticity diagram, where any color within this triangle can be represented by a combination of its three primary colors: red, green, and blue, located at the triangle's vertices.
 Given that digital monitors also typically employ three distinct light emitters per pixel, the utility of such a three-primary system becomes apparent.